Illustration credit: Be A Heart

 Support an organization helping Indigenous People

-A Catholic nonprofit committed to advocacy & evangelization on behalf of the many communities of indigenous people across North America since 1939.
-They host conferences for Indigenous Catholic People to reinforce their Catholic identity, affirm pride in their cultures & spiritual traditions, and advocate for peace & justice & healing on behalf of Indigenous communities.
+A Catholic nonprofit committed to advocacy and evangelization on behalf of the many communities of indigenous people across North America.
+This group hosts conferences for Indigenous Catholic People to reinforce their Catholic identity, affirm pride in their cultures and spiritual traditions and advocate for peace, justice and healing on behalf of Indigenous communities.

 St. Joseph Mission School

 A Pre-K through 8th grade Catholic school that has served the Acoma and Laguna indigenous pueblos in San Fidel, NM since 1923.
 They believe in educating the whole child by giving them the tools to thrive in life, become life-long learners, deepen their faith, care for the environment and others, and affirm their cultural pride and traditions.
 St. Joseph's is very passionate and committed to restorative justice for local indigenous communities.
 They encourage students to be fully native and fully Catholic.

 Other great organizations:

 St. Kateri Tekakwitha is often depicted with a lily, which symbolizes purity.
 She is the first known Native American to take a perpetual vow of celibacy.

 In honor of her, color this page and consider the lilies with your little ones!

 Looking for more inspiration on how to celebrate the Liturgical seasons?